New homes for neighbourhoods

 Plumpton Road, Queens Park

 In January 2017, Housing & New Homes and Policy, Resources & Growth Committees agreed to lease a small, overgrown former garage site with very long, narrow access to a self-build housing co-operative to build two family homes for rent.
-The Co-op’s proposals for two 3 bedroom houses have now got planning consent and are being finalised with the aim of starting works on site later in 2018.
+The Co-op’s proposals for two three bedroom houses have now got planning consent and are being finalised with the aim of starting works on site later in 2018.

 Land and funding for new homes are in short supply, sites are often small and very challenging, but many more affordable rented homes are needed.
 So we are also aiming to deliver affordable rented homes on former or underused garage sites using modular homes.
 These would be built in a factory and delivered by lorry, but be designed to last as long as traditionally built homes.